MA in Family Studies

 Courses for MA in Family Studies Program

-The curriculum is comprised of 52 to 54 units and may be completed in one and a half to two years.
+Curriculum information may be found here.
 The program is structured to accommodate part-time and nontraditional students.

 National Council on Family Relations